DLR-RM/stable-baselines3/docs/README.md

 make html
 ```

-if you want to building each time a file is changed:
+for automatic rebuilding each time a file is changed:

 ```
 sphinx-autobuild . _build/html